Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

 2. Conversational Language

 Doing so will help you anticipate possible questions based on the website content, allowing you to make suitable changes to the SEO strategy.
-For example, you can create a database of the most relevant question keywords, people’s type of queries, and their conversation style.
+For example, you can create a database of the most relevant question keywords, people’s type of queries, and their conversation styles.

 3. Restructuring The Content